DetlefShrimps/MLb/README.md

 # MLb
-ML to predfict the outcome of Major League Baseball games.
+ML to predict the outcome of Major League Baseball games.